garfix/nli-go/doc/remarks.md

 So there is some work to be done.

 I also so that SHRDLU doesn't actually build the stack on the location of the largest block.
 It is located in a bit of a different location.

+===

+Note: I remove the iterator variables from the result bindings in foreach loops, to reduce the number of unnecessary bindings.

 # 2020-10-25